yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

 ### Using Scratch Storage

 - All nodes (compute and development) have local storage mounted as `/scratch`.
 The `/scratch` storage is faster than system-wide storage such as home folders and `/wynton/scratch`, making it ideal for holding intermediate data files.
 Using local `/scratch` reduces the load on system-wide storage and the local network, benefiting everyone.
-- As the name implies,
+- As the name implies, `/scratch` is susceptible to deletion without warning by Wynton admin.
+Do not hold precious data on it.

 ### Additional Info / Tips